uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 Configuration from `greeting-config.yml` was overridden by a configuration file that was more specific (`greeting-config-qa.yml`).

-### Deploy the `config-server` and `greeting-config` apps to PWS
+### Deploy the `config-server` and `greeting-config` apps to PCF

-1) Package and deploy the `config-server` to PWS.
+1) Package and deploy the `config-server` to PCF.
 The `--random-route` flag will generate a random uri for the `config-server`.
 Make note of it.
 You will use it in the next step.
-Make sure you are targeting your PWS account and execute the following from the `config-server` directory:
+Make sure you are targeting your PCF account and execute the following from the `config-server` directory:

 ```bash